Anup2907/Employees-salary-prediction/README.md

   From the plots we can infer that,

-  1. Years of experience is linearly related to Salary (As YoE increases Salary increases)
+  1. Employees' years of experience is linearly (positive) related to Salary (As YoE increases Salary increases)

-  2. Miles from metropolis is non-linearly related to Salary (As MfM increases Salary decreases)
+  2. Miles from metropolis is linearly (negative) related to Salary (As MfM increases Salary decreases)

   Let's look at what majors are in demand and see their distributions,